 Similar to Sony's E mount?

 Not exactly.
-That’s a big difference with the L-mount versus the Sony E mount.
-They started the mount with the NEX, which was APS, but Sony didn’t have full frame in mind at that time.
-So, they had some challenges in making the lenses work for full frame.
+That's a big difference with the L-mount versus the Sony E mount.
+They started the mount with the NEX, which was APS.
+But, we assume that Sony wasn't focused on full frame at that time due to the mount diameter.
 The Leica L-mount is much bigger which gives us more flexibility.

 Alright, so APS first, then full frame?

 That was the goal.
 We came out with the Leica T in 2014.
 At that time, it was called the T mount.
 At the same time, we were developing full frame lenses and the SL system.